 The designations have changed over time, but the inversions are still there.

-Hell, even the Germans in WW2 used ᛉ to symbolize life (Such as a child being born) and inscribed ᛦ on the tombstones of the deceased.
+Even the Germans in WW2 used ᛉ to symbolize life (Such as a child being born) and inscribed ᛦ on the tombstones of the deceased.

 Which is hilarious, because the inverted cross is actually a Christian symbol.
 So the people using it in a negative vein, are actually just using a Saint’s cross.
+It was Peter’s Crucifixion.
+The original meaning remains intact, whether the edgy Satanists realize it.

 Similarly, the Peace Symbol is used in modern tongue to virtue signal about peace.
 But it was actually a Proto-Germanic death rune.